Consumer & Class Action Litigation Newsletter - April 2016

 In addressing the debtor's argument that the defendant's improper ongoing conduct following entry of the Missouri judgment tolled the FDCPA's one year statute of limitations, the court followed its earlier decision in Mattson v.
 U.S. W. Comm'ns, Inc., 967 F.2d 259 (8th Cir.1992).
 There, the Eighth Circuit established that the FDCPA's statute of limitations is jurisdictional, and therefore, is not subject to equitable tolling.
 Consequently, the debtor's claims based upon conduct prior to the Illinois proceedings was time-barred.

-This decision strengths the defense to venue claims based upon post-judgment proceedings in Illinois courts.
+This decision strengthens the defense to venue claims based upon post-judgment proceedings in Illinois courts.
 The Eighth Circuit also adhered to its previous holding that the FDCPA's statute of limitations is jurisdictional, despite many courts' criticism of this approach, including the U.S. Cout of Appeals for the Seventh and Ninth Circuit.

 The U.S. District Court for the Southern District of Indiana granted debt collector and law firm’s motions to dismiss in a Fair Debt Collection Practices Act (FDCPA) case alleging violations based on state court collection activity.
 In Michael Marienthal v.
 Asset Acceptance, LLC and Wright, Lerch, & Litow, LLP, the courtheld that the debtor’s claims were barred by the statute of limitations and the Rooker-Feldman doctrine.